EmuDeck/emudeck.github.io/docs/emulators/steamos/duckstation.md

 [Back to the Top](#duckstation-table-of-contents)

 1. While in game, either: press `Start` and `R2` or use the left Trackpad and select the `Quick Menu` icon
-    * Steam Input profiles for PlayStation 1 ROMs and EmulationStation-DE are enabled by default.
+    * Steam Input profiles for PlayStation 1 ROMs and ES-DE are enabled by default.
 However, if you do not see the Trackpad menu, see [How to Select a Steam Input Profile](../../controls-and-hotkeys/steamos/hotkeys.md#how-to-select-a-steam-input-profile)
 2. Click `Cheat List`
 3. Select which cheats you would like to use